Spain Records Over 1,500 New Coronavirus Cases In 24 Hours - Health Ministry - UrduPoint

 Spain Records Over 1,500 New Coronavirus Cases In 24 Hours - Health Ministry

+The number of coronavirus disease (COVID-19) cases in Spain has jumped by more than 1,500 in 24 hours, exceeding 5,700, the country's health ministry announced Saturday

-MADRID (UrduPoint News / Sputnik - 14th March, 2020) The number of coronavirus disease (COVID-19) cases in Spain has jumped by more than 1,500 in 24 hours, exceeding 5,700, the country's health ministry announced Saturday, adding that 136 people died from the disease.
+MADRID (UrduPoint News / Sputnik - 14th March, 2020) The number of coronavirus disease (COVID-19) cases in Spain has jumped by more than 1,500 in 24 hours, exceeding 5,700, the country's health ministry announced Saturday.

+Official statistics indicate that the number of casualties from coronavirus has reached 180, with 133 dying in capital city Madrid alone.

 Places of public gathering, shopping malls and parks were closed across the capital region.